 This post includes affiliate links.

-The Diamond V Neck Top is such an amazingly easy pattern that will make you want to create my wearables.
-At least it does for me.
-This top is made out of 2 rectangles sewing together to create a V neck top where the rectangles feature the Diamond Lace Crochet Stitch for which I have a detailed Photo and Video Tutorial for.
+The Diamond Top Crochet Pattern is such an amazingly easy pattern that will make you want to create more wearables.
+This top is made out of 2 rectangles sewing together to create a V neck top.

-This stunning Diamond V neck top crochet pattern is available in 4 types of sizes ranging from XS to 4XL.
+This stunning Diamond Top crochet pattern is available in 4 types of sizes ranging from XS to 4XL.
 As it is made with worsted weighted yarn, you will actually not need many skeins in order to make this amazing V Neck Top.

-Furthermore, the Diamond V Neck Top is made with only single crochet and double crochet stitches and can easily be made within 1-2 days.
+Furthermore, the Diamond Crochet Top is made with only single crochet and double crochet stitches and can easily be made within 1-2 days.

-As this crochet pattern was sponsored by LoveCrochet who provide me with yarn support for the Diamond V Neck Top, I have this pattern be available on their site as a premium pattern for download for a very low and affordable price.
-Also, the pattern is now available right here for free as well.
+As this crochet pattern was sponsored by LoveCrochet who provide me with yarn support for the Diamond Crochet Top, I have this pattern available on their site as a premium pattern for download for a very low and affordable price.
+The pattern is now available right here for free as well.
 Also, while you are on LoveCrochet, be sure to follow me so you can get updates and find me easily for new pattern publications.

 You can easily change out the yarn to a different color, but I absolutely loved working with the Paintbox Yarns Simple Aran.
 It is so soft and works up very well using any type of crochet hook.
 I used my Furls Crochet Odyseey hook for it which I love so much.

 Get the PDF of Diamond Top Crochet Pattern